-The pads have a normal sticky side and a nanoadhesive side (see p.
+The pads have a normal sticky side and a nano-adhesive side (see p.
 2).
 To prepare the adapters for use, you must stick a pad onto each adapter.

-- 1. Peel a pad off of the sheet. - 2.
-Stick the normal sticky side (glue adhesive) onto the back of the adapter. - 3.
-Remove the thin foil to reveal the nano-adhesive side.
+- 1. Pull a pad off of the sheet. - 2.
+Stick the normal sticky side onto the back of the adapter. - 3.
+Remove the thin foil from the pad to reveal the nano-adhesive side.